driusan/PoormanIssueTracker/README.md

 # Poor Man's Issue Tracker

 This is a poor man's issue tracker.
 It's a loosely defined set of conventions for using the filesystem as an issue tracker.
-Tools can be written to write or read or write directories following this convention.
+Tools ([such as these](https://github.com/driusan/IssueTrackerTools)) can be written to write or read or write directories following this convention.
 Track the whole thing with git, and you can call it a distributed issue tracker.